Skip to main content

 If you are thinking about becoming pregnant, talk to your healthcare provider.
 Your provider will want to discuss your health history and any medical conditions you currently have that could affect a pregnancy.
 They may want to discuss any previous pregnancy and some of the steps you can take before pregnancy to help prevent certain birth defects including these:

-1. Get 400 micrograms of folic acid every day.
+1. Start a prenatal vitamin with iron and folic acid.
 Folic acid is a B vitamin.
 Having enough folic acid in your body at least 1 month before and during pregnancy can help prevent major birth defects of the developing baby’s brain and spine

 2. Talk to your healthcare providers before starting or stopping medications, including prescription medicines, over-the-counter medicines, herbal and dietary supplements, and vitamins.
 Discuss with your provider the best ways to keep any health conditions you have under control